What Are Resume Keywords?

 Most companies (including 98% of Fortune 500) use software known as applicant tracking systems that can scan the content of a resume to make it searchable.
-Some systems even automatically filter and rank applicants.
+Some systems, like Taleo, can even automatically filter and rank applicants based on the job description.
 This means that a highly qualified applicant could slip through the cracks or get wrongly rejected if their resume isn’t optimized with the right keywords.

 Top 500 Resume Keywords for 2018

 Below is a list of the hard skills and keywords that appear most frequently in Jobscan‘s database of real job descriptions.
 These are the top resume keywords recruiters, hiring managers, and applicant tracking system algorithms are looking for when vetting applicants.

 These examples demonstrate the types of keywords to include in your resume.
 To boost your chances of getting past an applicant tracking system and landing a job interview, be sure to to tailor your resume keywords to the specific job for which you’re applying.
 Try the Jobscan resume optimization tool to get your personalized list top resume keywords: